lardemua/SmObEx/README.md

 Already made a pull request with the M6iB/6S implementation.
 It has the same problem and solution described in the previous lines.

 ![robot on rviz](./files/fanuc_m6ib6s_implement.png)

+## IKFAST Plugin

+For [this tutorial](https://acutronicrobotics.com/docs/products/robots/mara/moveit2/tutorials/ros/ikfast) a virtual machine with ubuntu 16.04 was needed.
+In 16.04 follow all steps to [Generate IK Solver](https://acutronicrobotics.com/docs/products/robots/mara/moveit2/tutorials/ros/ikfast#generate-ik-solver) (inclusive) and the rest on your system.

 ## Aruco Hand Eye